-Originally written by Scott Swain in 2016.
-Based on his book, Practical Empathy, and NVC.
+Originally written by Scott Howard Swain in 2016.
+Based on his book, the “A Practical EmPath” system, and NVC.

 Who started it?